oroinc/docker-demo/README.md

 # Run Oro Application Demo in Docker

-## Prerequisite
+## Prerequisites

 Install [Docker](https://docs.docker.com/engine/install/) with [Docker Compose](https://docs.docker.com/compose/install/).

-**Note:** The application uses 80 port, so make sure that other services do not use them.
+**Note:** The application uses port 80, so make sure that other services do not use it.

 ## Run Application